Penn Central Transportation Company: Pre-merger

 These labor-intensive, short-haul services proved vulnerable to competition from automobiles, buses, and trucks, a threat recently invigorated by the new limited-access highways authorized in the Federal-Aid Highway Act of 1956.
 At the same time, contemporary railroad regulation restricted the extent to which U.S. railroads could react to the new market conditions.
 Changes to passenger fares and freight shipment rates required approval from the capricious Interstate Commerce Commission (ICC), as did mergers or abandonment of lines.
 Merger, which eliminated duplicative back office employees, seemed an escape.

 The situation was particularly acute for the Pennsylvania (PRR) and New York Central (NYC) railroads.
 Both had extensive physical plants dedicated to their passenger custom.
 As that revenue stream faded following WWII, neither could slim their assets fast enough to earn a substantial profit (although the NYC came much closer).

 NYC president Alfred E. Perlman (right) confers with PRR chairman Stuart T. Saunders outside the Interstate Commerce Commission Hearing Room in Washington, D.C. about employee job security.

 In 1957, the two proposed a merger, despite severe organizational and regulatory hurdles.
 Neither railroad had much respect for its merger partner; the lines had fought bitterly over New York-Chicago custom and ill-will remained in the executive suites.
 Amongst middle management, the company's corporate cultures all but precluded integration: a team of young, flexible managers had begun reshaping the NYC from a traditional railroad into a multimodal express-freight transporter, while the PRR continued to bet on a railroad revival.
 At a technical level, the two companies served independent markets east of Cleveland (running through their namesake states), but virtually identical trackage west of Cleveland meant any merger would have anticompetitive effect.

 For decades, merger proposals had tried to balance the competitors instead, joining them with lesser partners end-to-end.
 The unexpected NYC+PRR proposal required all the northeastern railroads to reconsider their corporate strategy, clouding the waters for the ICC.
-The resulting negotiations took nearly a decade, and when the PRR and NYC merged, they faced three competitors of comparable size: the Erie had merged with the Delaware, Lackawanna & Western to create the Erie Lackawanna Railway (EL) in 1960, the Chesapeake & Ohio Railway (C&O) acquired control of the Baltimore & Ohio (B&O) in 1963, and the Norfolk & Western Railway (N&W) absorbed several railroads, including the Nickel Plate and the Wabash, in 1964.
+The resulting negotiations took nearly a decade, and when the PRR and NYC merged, they faced three competitors of comparable size: the Erie had merged with the Delaware, Lackawanna and Western to create the Erie Lackawanna Railway (EL) in 1960, the Chesapeake and Ohio (C&O) acquired control of the Baltimore and Ohio (B&O) in 1963, and the Norfolk and Western Railway (N&W) absorbed several railroads, including the Nickel Plate and the Wabash, in 1964.

-Regulators also required the new company to incorporate the bankrupt New York, New Haven & Hartford Railroad (NH) and New York, Susquehanna & Western Railway (NYS&W); if neither the N&W and C&O would buy the Lehigh Valley Railroad (LV), then that railroad should be incorporated as well.
+Regulators also required the new company to incorporate the bankrupt New York, New Haven and Hartford Railroad (NH) and New York, Susquehanna and Western Railway (NYS&W); if neither the N&W and C&O would buy the Lehigh Valley Railroad (LV), then that railroad would also be required to be incorporated.
 Ultimately, only the New Haven successfully joined the Penn Central; the conglomerate failed before it could incorporate the latter two.
 The only railroad leaving the Penn Central was the PRR's controlling interest in the N&W, whose dividends had generated much of the PRR's premerger profitability.